 Early Delivery to Manage ICP

-Since it is not possible to predict which pregnancies are at risk for stillbirth, it is recommended that all ICP pregnancies, both mild and severe, be delivered early, even if serum bile acids return to normal after treatment with UDCA.
-In most cases, delivery will occur at 36-37+0 weeks gestation as recommended by (American College of Obstetrics and Gynecology) recommends delivery at 36+0 to 37+0, by committee opinion published in February, 2019.
-In some cases, when Intrahepatic Cholestasis of Pregnancy is not well-controlled, providers may choose to deliver even earlier such as women with bile acids of 100 μmol/L. Exact timing of delivery can be difficult, as it means balancing the risks of the disorder with the risks of early delivery.
+Since it is not possible to predict which pregnancies are at risk for stillbirth, it is recommended that all ICP pregnancies, both mild and severe, be delivered early, even if serum bile acids return to normal after treatment with UDCA. delivery will occur at 36 0/7-37 0/7 weeks gestation as recommended by the American College of Obstetrics and Gynecology (ACOG) in their committee opinion published in February 2019.
+However, newer guidelines from the Society for Maternal Fetal Medicine (SMFM) allow for a slightly larger delivery window of 36 0/7 to 39 0/7 for mild cases.
+Severe cases with bile acids reaching 40 should also be delivered in the earliest portions of this window.
+Very severe cases with total bile acids over 100 are recommended to deliver at 36 and 0/7 exactly, or earlier with other complicating factors.
+Exact timing of delivery can be difficult, as it means balancing the risks of the disorder with the risks of early delivery.
 It is known that most stillbirths tend to cluster between 37-39 weeks, which is why delivery is recommended to occur prior to this gestation.

 One concern women often have when confronted with early delivery is the risk of Cesarean section.
 It has been shown in studies that women with Intrahepatic Cholestasis of Pregnancy are not at increased risk of Cesarean section, even when they deliver early.
 This is largely due to the fact that the disorder makes the uteruses more sensitive to the hormone oxytocin (Pitocin), making it easier to start labor.